jjflozano/uma-ros-android/README.md

 Audio captured is published and also saved as a WAV file in the internal storage for offline analysis.

-# More details and updates:
+# More details, updates and future lines:
 We present the design (frontend) and functionality (backend) of the developed UMA-ROS-Android app, being executable in current Android version
 (API 32).
 The app is intended for general use in distributed robotic systems, based on the Cloud Robotics concept.
 The main goal is to integrate a smartphone as a sensor-node, by publishing information, via ROS, from and about the SAR agent carrying it.

-The interaction between the SAR agent and the UMA-ROS-Android app must be user-friendly and agile, leading to a double purpose:
+The interaction between the search and rescue (SAR) agent and the UMA-ROS-Android app must be user-friendly and agile, leading to a double purpose:
- 1) To expand the ROS network, adding new sensor-nodes to the IoRT ecosystem, either through a LAN or via WAN, by means of smartphones.
+ 1) To expand the ROS network, adding new sensor-nodes to the internet of robotics things (IoRT) ecosystem, either through a local area network (LAN) or via the wide area network (WAN), by means of smartphones.
  These devices are interesting for an IoRT because they have their own mobile connectivity (no dependence on routers), high processing power in a small container, internal memory large enough to store datasets, and attractive sensors for data collection: cameras, IMU, GPS and a microphone.
  For this, the user must set the socket local to his network or public, so that the connections will be local to the smartphone's network, or remote to it, respectively.

  2) To address some needs of human and robotic SAR agents, acquiring information from their surroundings: images and audio, especially.
  In addition, the app should encourage cooperation between agents: activate a path-planning for a UGV towards the location of the responder